Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

-\paragraph{Effects on reliance} In the context of AI-assisted decision-making, \emph{appropriate reliance} is typically understood as the behavior of humans of overriding wrong AI recommendations and adhering to correct ones~\citep{passioverreliance,schemmer2022should}.
+\paragraph{Effects on reliance} In the context of AI-assisted decision-making, \emph{appropriate reliance} is typically understood as the behavior of humans of overriding incorrect AI recommendations and adhering to correct ones~\citep{schoeffer2023interdependence,schemmer2023appropriate}.
 Humans' ability to override mistaken recommendations has also been referred to as \emph{corrective overriding}~\citep{de2020case}.
 When considering the role of explanations in fostering appropriate reliance, it has been claimed that ``transparency mechanisms also function to help users learn about how the system works, so they can evaluate the \emph{correctness} of the outputs they experience and identify outputs that are incorrect''~\citep{rader2018explanations}.
 Empirical evidence, however, is less clear: several studies have found that explanations can be detrimental to appropriate reliance~\citep{poursabzi2021manipulating,bansal2021does,bussone2015role,schemmer2022influence,van2021evaluating,lai2021towards}, when they increase or decrease humans' adherence to AI recommendations regardless of their correctness.
-These phenomena are commonly referred to as \emph{over-} or \emph{under-reliance}~\citep{schemmer2022should}.
+These phenomena are commonly referred to as \emph{over-} or \emph{under-reliance}~\citep{schoeffer2023interdependence}.
+Our work also studies people's reliance behavior, but with a focus on how it relates to distributive fairness---which has not been studied before.
+In that regard, we show that explanations may foster reliance behavior that either reinforces or counters stereotypical AI recommendations, independent of the correctness of said recommendations.